ucla-data-archive/bash-shell-notes/bash-notes.md

 ls -F
 ```

-- `-F` adds trailing / to names of directories (note: on git for bash there's )
+- `-F` adds trailing / to names of directories (note: on Windows git bash there's syntax highlighting for directories )
 - spaces and capitalization in commands are important!
 - `-F` is an **option, argument, or flag**
 - `ls` has lots of other options.
 Let's find out what they are by: